sbb-design-systems/digital.sbb.ch/src/en/design-system/lyne/components/card/card-badge/overview.md

 ---

 ## What does the component do?
-It is part of the card and selection-panel component.
+It is part of the card and selection-expansion-panel component.

 ## When should the component be used?
-* Only within the card and selection-panel component.
+* Only within the card and selection-expansion-panel component.

 {{ lyneComponentLinks({
   translations: translations["en"].lyne,